Tech helps with harvests and cost management

 The first step in converting to LED grow light systems for the cannabis industry is to benchmark the facility.
 It enables growers to measure the impact of their lighting on their KPIs, including energy efficiency, productivity, and yield.
 Growers should benchmark their facilities regularly after converting to LED solutions, to determine whether they have seen an improvement in these KPIs.
 This benchmarking process also helps growers quantify their LED solutions’ benefits and ensure that they are getting the best possible results.

 In addition to being more efficient, modern LEDs can provide a broader spectrum of light.
-Full spectrum lights are less harsh on the eyes and are better for skunk weed plants.
+Full spectrum lights are less harsh on the eyes and are better for skunk weed plants (learn more here).
 For example, adding green light can promote healthier growth in your plants.
 Then again, far red spectrum lights are vital for flowering and budding, respectively.
 LED manufacturers have developed specialized lenses for each stage of growth, meaning that they can produce a wide range of spectrums.

 LED technology is developing at a rapid rate.
 It has the same effects as HID lighting, while using less electricity and running cooler.
 In addition, it is more energy efficient than HPS fixtures.
 LED lights can be used for both the vegetative and flowering stages.
 Ideally, they should have a PPFD rating of 1000 or higher.
 In addition, some growers are using HPS fixtures in their cannabis operations.